 - '1 octave' mode:

-- Finally you can use the VirtualKeyboardStandalone version to open, play, pause and resume MIDI files at different speeds without loading a full featured DAW.
+- Finally you can use the VirtualKeyboard standalone application to play the piano or open, play, pause, record and transpose MIDI files at different speeds without loading a full featured DAW.

-This download includes 2 VST/AU plugins: VirtualKeyboard and VirtualKeyboardSynth, and a 'normal' standalone program: VirtualKeyboardStandalone.
+This download includes 2 VST/AU/AAX plugins: VirtualKeyboard, VirtualKeyboardMidi, and a standalone application.

-VirtualKeyboard doesn't produce sound (it is only a MIDI plugin).
-VirtualKeyboardSynth or VirtualKeyboardStandalone have a SFZ (AKA Sound Font) Sampler built-in where you can select a piano or other sounds.
+VirtualKeyboardMidi doesn't produce sound (it is only a MIDI plugin).
+VirtualKeyboard and the standalone application have a SFZ (AKA Sound Font) Sampler built-in where you can select a piano or other sounds.

-- VirtualKeyboard Setup:
+- VirtualKeyboard plugin Setup:

 - Cubase (option A): Click on "Devices" > "VST Instruments" on the top application menu (or F11).
 Add VirtualKeyboard and your Synthesizer of choice as "Rack Instruments" (right-click on the background to have this option).
 Create a MIDI track, select "All MIDI inputs" in the input and select your Synthesizer of choice in the output.
 Then go to the "MIDI Sends" tab, click on the second line of the first slot and select "VirtualKeyboard Midi In".